 There are a range of Lauterbrunnen accommodation options.
 From camping grounds and hostels to hotels and apartments, there is something to suit every budget.

 The following Lauterbrunnen hotels are popular with visitors.

-You can also read my more detailed guide to the best hotels in Lauterbrunnen (as well as apartments, hostels and camping).
+You can also read my more detailed guide to where to stay in Lauterbrunnen for options for apartments, hostels and camping in Lauterbrunnen.

 Hotel Oberland Lauterbrunnen: Located in a prime position in the main street, the family-owned and managed Hotel Oberland is a non-smoking hotel.
 All 24 rooms have private bathrooms and many have a balcony.
 The restaurant is rated as one of the best in town.

 Hotel Steinbock Lauterbrunnen: This centrally located basic hotel is a traditional Swiss-style property.
 Various room types are available, all with private bathrooms and TVs.
 The on-site restaurant serves Swiss specialities as well as pizza.